navnit0707/angular-theory/first-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Components
+components  encapsulate the data, logic aand html markup for the view
 ## Component manually
 step 1 : created a component using @angular/core
 register in Decorator , that marks a class as an Angular component and provides configuration metadata that determines how the component should be processed, instantiated, and used at runtime.